codeceptjs/CodeceptJS/docs/reports.md

 Use default xunit reporter of Mocha to print xml reports.
 Provide `--reporter xunit` to get the report to screen.
-It is recommended to use more powerful [`mocha-junit-reporter`](https://www.npmjs.com/package/mocha-junit-reporter) package ot get better support for Jenkins CI.
+It is recommended to use more powerful [`mocha-junit-reporter`](https://www.npmjs.com/package/mocha-junit-reporter) package to get better support for Jenkins CI.

 Install it via NPM (locally or globally, depending on CodeceptJS installation type):